Pi4J/pi4j.github.io/content/kotlin/_index.md

 {{% /notice %}}

 Pi4J-Kotlin (aka Pi4K) is an implementation on top of Pi4J to facilitate the development of Kotlin applications for the Raspberry Pi that can interact with the GPIOs.

+Kotlin makes extensive use of Domain Specific Language (DSL) to provide APIs that are cleaner, easier to read, and more structured.
+The DSLs provided here on top of Pi4J make it very easy to use this library in a Kotlin application.
+These Kotlin DSLs don't introduce added runtime overhead of a new layer when used.
+DSL builders are always inlined on Compile-Time.

 ### Installation
 //TODO